-Application of Newton's law of action and reaction allows the inference that $F{AB}$ and $F{BA}$ have the same magnitude, from which follows that $m{\rm a}/m{\rm p} = M{\rm a}/M{\rm p}$ , hence that the ratio of active gravitational mass to passive gravitational mass, thus to inertial mass, is the same for all bodies.
+Application of Newton's law of action and reaction allows the inference that $F{\rm AB}$ and $F{\rm BA}$ have the same magnitude, from which follows that $m{\rm a}/m{\rm p} = M{\rm a}/M{\rm p}$ , hence that the ratio of active gravitational mass to passive gravitational mass, thus to inertial mass, is the same for all bodies.
 It would seem likely that Einstein relied, either consciously or unconsciously, on this consequence of Newton's laws when he assumed that "inert mass" should contribute to the "density of matter" as a source of gravity in the field equations.

-But the general theory of relativity that Einstein was propounding is a field theory in which gravitational effects propagate at finite speed, whereas Newton's law of action and reaction is applicable to the bodies A and B only under the condition that gravity acts at a distance instantaneously, that is, at infinite propagation speed.
+Newton's law of action and reaction is applicable to the bodies A and B only under the condition that gravity acts at a distance instantaneously, that is, at infinite propagation speed, whereas the general theory of relativity that Einstein was expounding is a field theory in which gravitational effects propagate at finite speed.
 Within his own theory of gravity there is, therefore, no obvious justification for Einstein's assumption that inertial mass (and therefore energy) is equivalent to active gravitational mass.
 This, however, is not to say that there is no relation at all between the two kinds of mass.
 There is, for example, the seemingly universal coincidence that wherever there is matter made of atoms there are to be found both inertial mass and active gravitational mass.
 Indeed, the fact that Newton's theory is a close first approximation to Einstein's would argue for some proportionality between $m{\rm a}$ and $m{\rm p}$ for such matter in bulk - not, however, for each individual constituent of such matter.
-An analysis of lunar data concluded that the ratio of $m{\rm a}$ to $m{\rm p}$ for aluminum differs from that of iron by less than $4 \times 10^{-12}$ [4].
+A 1986 analysis of lunar data concluded that the ratio of $m{\rm a}$ to $m{\rm p}$ for a luminum differs from that of iron by less than $4 \times 10^{-12}$ [4].
 An earlier, Cavendish balance experiment had put a limit of $5 \times 10^{-5}$ on the difference of these ratios for bromine and fluorine [5].
 But these results are only for matter in bulk, that is, matter made of atoms and molecules.
 It is entirely possible that electrons, for example, do not gravitate at all, for no one has ever established by direct observation that they do, nor is it likely that anyone will.
-There is in the literature an argument that purports to show that if the ratio $m_a/m_p$ is the same for two species of bulk matter, then electrons must be generators of gravity [6], but that argument can be seen on careful examination to rest on an unrecognized, hidden assumption, namely that, in simplest form, the gravitational field of a hydrogen atom at a distance could be distinguished from that of a neutron at the same distance - another assumption no one has tested or is likely to test, by direct observation.
+There is in the literature an argument that purports to show that if the ratio $m{\rm a}/m{\rm p}$ is the same for two species of bulk matter, then electrons must be generators of gravity [6], but that argument can be seen on careful examination to rest on an unrecognized, hidden assumption, namely that, in simplest form, the gravitational field of a hydrogen atom at a distance could be distinguished from that of a neutron at the same distance - another assumption no one has tested or is likely to test, by direct observation.